jrhalchak/modest-modal/README.md

     data-modestmodal-content="" <!-- 'url' when ajax, 'css-selector' when html, 'string' when content -->
     data-modestmodal-modal-class="" <!-- 'class' to add to modal on top of default class -->
     data-modestmodal-close-selector="" <!-- a 'selector' to apply the close button binding to -->
-    data-modestmodal-transition-duration="" <!-- '0.4s' or '400' override the transition length for fadeins -->
+    data-modestmodal-transition-duration="" <!-- '0.4s' override the transition length for fadeins -->
     data-modestmodal-position-x="" <!-- '50%', '500px', etc. Override the initial position FROM LEFT (for animation before it reaches 50%) -->
     data-modestmodal-position-y="" <!-- '50%', '500px', etc. Override the initial position FROM TOP (for animation before it reaches 50%) -->
     data-modestmodal-overlay-background="" <!-- css background property values to override overlay – i.e. 'url(bg.jpg) top left no-repeat' -->